Harsh9650/Harsh9650.github.io/_pages/about.md

 ---
 permalink: /
- title: "About"
- excerpt: "About me"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi, I’m **Harish Sharma, a PhD researcher in Computer Science at Maynooth University, Ireland**.
 My research focuses on Evolutionary Algorithms, Machine Learning, and Spatial Data Science (GIS), with applications in optimising complex systems.
 I hold an MSc in Data Science and Analytics and a BTech in Instrumentation and Control Engineering.